balancezhai/balancezhai.github.io/_pages/about.md

   - /about.html
 ---

-[Dr Xiaojun Zhai](https://www.essex.ac.uk/people/zhaix77307/xiaojun-zhai) is a Senior Lecturer in Department of Computer Science and Electronic Engineering at the University of Essex, Essex, UK.
+[Dr Xiaojun Zhai](https://www.essex.ac.uk/people/zhaix77307/xiaojun-zhai) is a Reader in Department of Computer Science and Electronic Engineering at the University of Essex, Essex, UK.
 His research interest primarily focuses on the fields of high performance reconfigurable computing using Field Programmable Gate Arrays (FPGAs).
 He is a Senior Member of IEEE, Fellow of High Education Association (FHEA) and a  member of British Computer Science (MBCS).

 **Core Research Interests:**
 - Embedded Systems and System-on-Chip (SoC) design, for increasing security, power, performance and reliability